janl/mustache.js/README.md

 ## Plugins for JavaScript Libraries

-mustache.js may be built specifically for several different client libraries and platforms, including the following:
+By default mustache.js may be used in a browser or any [CommonJS](http://www.commonjs.org/) environment, including [node](http://nodejs.org/).
+Additionally, mustache.js may be built specifically for several different client libraries and platforms, including the following:

-  - [node](http://nodejs.org/) (or other CommonJS platforms)
   - [jQuery](http://jquery.com/)
   - [Dojo](http://www.dojotoolkit.org/)
   - [YUI](http://developer.yahoo.com/yui/)